lgcorzo/llmops-python-package/Documents/Models_stories.md

 - The class is well-documented, including detailed examples of usage.
 - The code passes all CI/CD validation checks and integrates seamlessly with existing project modules.

+## User Stories: BaselineAutogenModel Class

+### **1. User Story: Load Assistant Agent for Predictions**

+**Title:**
+As a **data engineer**, I want to load an assistant agent into the baseline model to leverage external tools and AI capabilities for generating responses.

+**Description:**
+The `BaselineAutogenModel` class initializes an assistant agent that interacts with external resources (like weather information) to augment its predictions.

+**Acceptance Criteria:**
+- The `load_context` method initializes the `assistant_agent` with the correct tools.
+- The team setup (e.g., `RoundRobinGroupChat`) is properly configured with the termination conditions.

+### **2. User Story: Predict Outputs Using Inputs**

+**Title:**
+As a **data scientist**, I want to run predictions based on input data and obtain structured results so that I can analyze and use these outputs in my workflows.

+**Description:**
+The `predict` method generates outputs based on a set of inputs, using the initialized assistant team and returning results in a structured format.

+**Acceptance Criteria:**
+- The `predict` method processes the provided inputs and streams responses correctly.
+- Outputs are formatted into a defined schema including response content and metadata such as timestamps.

+### **Common Acceptance Criteria**
+1. **Implementation Requirements:**
+   - The `BaselineAutogenModel` extends the `Model` class and implements all abstract methods.
+   - The `KIND` attribute must be correctly set to `"BaselineAutogenModel"`.

+2. **Error Handling:**
+   - Both `load_context` and `predict` methods raise informative errors for invalid configurations and inputs.
+   - Predict method should handle any potential issues when streaming responses from the team.

+3. **Testing:**
+   - Unit tests validate the initialization of both the assistant agent and the response outputs.
+   - Edge cases are tested, including invalid inputs and behavior of external dependencies.

+4. **Documentation:**
+   - Comprehensive documentation exists for both `load_context` and `predict` methods.
+   - Provide examples of loading the model and executing predictions.

+### **Definition of Done (DoD):**
+- The `BaselineAutogenModel` class is implemented with fully functional load and predict capabilities.
+- All methods in `BaselineAutogenModel` are covered by unit tests.
+- Documentation includes thorough explanations and practical examples of model usage.

 -
 ## references: